© Spencer Quong

 Trail conditions change continuously.
 The trail can be rough with deep mud, standing water, unstable boulders, slick rocks and roots making footing difficult.
+Trekking poles can be helpful.
 Please remain on the trail even if it is wet.
 Multiple trails result in erosion, soil compaction, and trampling of delicate vegetation and/or artifacts.
-It may be necessary to cross some swollen creeks and streams.
-Take your time and if necessary hook arms with another hiker for better balance through water crossings.

 While hiking over Chilkoot Pass watch for trail markers and follow the route carefully.

 Traversing a snowfield en route to Crater Lake© Parks Canada / Kate Alexander

 Snowfields between the Scales and Happy Camp persist throughout the summer months.
 On a sunny day these can be blinding; on an overcast day slick and icy.
 As the season progresses, the snowfields form snow/ice bridges over streams and between rocks which can collapse suddenly, and without warning.